isbeorn/nina.docs/docs/advanced/autofocus.md

 ### Use FilterWheel Offsets

 Even par focal filters can cause small changes to focus, due to the filter itself, or the optical system and how it deals with different light wavelengths.
 As such it is possible to set offsets, in focuser steps, for each filter relative to one another.
 If a filter wheel is used, and offsets are properly defined per filter, this setting should be turned on.
 Otherwise, it should be kept off.
 This setting doesn't affect autofocus directly, unless an Auto-Focus filter is set.
+Defining filter offsets is further explained in the [Equipment Options Section](../tabs/options/equipment.md#filter-wheel-configuration).

 ## Important considerations